Elemental Cyber Security FAQ

-- Provides centralized, in-depth visibility into the state of individual computers
+- Provides centralized, in-depth visibility into the security posture of individual computers

-- Reduces frequency of SOX audits via automation
+- Reduces frequency of internal and external security compliance audits via automation

 - Protects sensitive resources from unmanaged, unknown or non-compliant systems

-- Provides a consistent security solution for distributed, cross platform enterprises
+- Provides a consistent security solution for distributed, cross-platform computing environments

-- Monitors and enforces policies on end-user's computers on an ongoing basis
+- Monitors and enforces security policies on endpoint systems on an ongoing basis

 - Automates the ops team's system hardening manual